· 11 mins

 4. Make goals relevant

 Project and campaign goals within the marketing team must relate to the objectives of your company as a whole.
-Ensure you effectively communicate the company vision so that your team understands the underlying purpose behind each goal and campaign.
+Make sure you effectively communicate the company vision so that your team understands the underlying purpose behind each goal and campaign.

 Here’s an example: imagine your company wants to grow revenue by 20% year-over-year.
 Your marketing team’s objective could be to bring in 20% more qualified leads in order to help towards that overall goal.
 The marketing goal is directly relevant to the company’s larger mission.